Occupants can be Present

 Care222® filtered 222nm far-UVC light continual air & surface disinfection technology is designed to meet today’s American Conference of Governmental Industrial Hygienists (ACGIH®) safety guidelines for exposure to a filtered 222nm far-UVC light source when used within appropriate parameters.

 Filtered 222nm far-UVC light technology can be used wherever people gather and interact.
-The ideal application is for this continual air and surface disinfection technology is when the goal is to inactivate pathogens as soon as they enter the space.
+The ideal application is for this continual air and surface disinfection technology is when the goal is to inactivate pathogens1 as soon as they enter the space.

 The proteins on the top layers of the cornea of our eyes absorb 222nm far-UVC.
 When following safety guidelines, the 222nm wavelength does not penetrate these tissues to depths associated with cataracts, photokeratitis, and other eye conditions.
 In contrast, possible acute and chronic damage to eyes may result from the more generally employed 254nm UV wavelength used in many germicidal lamps.
-In addition, although lamps in the 405-430nm wavelength range can also be used in occupied spaces, they are not as effective against viruses as lamps with lower-range UVC wavelengths.
+In addition, although lamps in the 405-430nm wavelength range can also be used in occupied spaces, they are not as effective against viruses1 as lamps with lower-range UVC wavelengths.

 In addition to not affecting the eyes, 222nm far-UVC is also does not negatively affect the skin, when used following safety guidelines.
 Filtered 222nm does not affect living skin cells because it does not penetrate beyond dead skin cells of the stratum corneum.
 In contrast, possible acute and chronic damage to skin may result from the more generally employed 254nm UV wavelength used in many germicidal lamps.